 The results of the guitarist’s blood tests.
 According to The Telegraph, Gary had 380 milligrams of alcohol per deciliter of blood.

 The measure is 30 milligrams bigger than the common cause of fatalities.
 The number is close to that found in Amy Winehouse, which was 416 milligrams when found dead, for example.

 The experts’ conclusion is that the musician suffered a heart attack caused by excessive drinking.

 Watch the death of Gary Moore reported on Euro News

-His list of collaborations includes Mick Jagger, George Harrison, Beach Boys, Jim Capaldi, BBKing, Ozzy Osbourne, Albert Collins, the Royal Philarmonic Orchestra, Greg Lake and Keith Emerson, and Traveling Wilburys (Bob Dylan’s super band George Harrison, Roy Orbinson, Jeff Lynne and Tom Petty).
+His list of collaborations includes Mick Jagger, George Harrison, Beach Boys, Jim Capaldi, BBKing, Ozzy Osbourne, Albert Collins, the Royal Philarmonic Orchestra, Greg Lake.
+Also Keith Emerson, and Traveling Wilburys (Bob Dylan’s super band George Harrison, Roy Orbinson, Jeff Lynne and Tom Petty).

-In the 1990s he decided to return to his origins and made a blues album, “Still Got The Blues”, when he achieved his biggest commercial success.
+In the 1990s he decided to return to his origins.
+He made a blues album, “Still Got The Blues”, when he achieved his biggest commercial success.